 UK Government Strategies During 2025

-Elcern Consulting looked at UK government strategies published during 2025.
+Elcern Consulting looked at the broad range of strategy documents the government published during 2025 on technology.
 Our aim was to help organisations be aware of and locate government priorities that may be relevant.
 We set our findings out in the form of a timeline, and along the way drew some insights we think organisations and even government may find useful.
+We think that deeper understanding of those strategies, how they interlink and the opportunities they offer organisations should benefit innovation, economic value and growth.

 Within the June Industrial Strategy the government identified eight sectors of the economy as best positioned to drive inclusive, sustainable, and resilient growth.
 Those are seen as holding the most potential to create well-paid jobs across the UK, leverage the net zero transition, and giving global influence.
 Government gave each priority sector a Sector Plan – see insert).